Calvin and Hobbes: Development

-Calvin and Hobbes was conceived when Bill Watterson, while working in an advertising job he detested, began devoting his spare time to developing a newspaper comic for potential syndication.
-He explored various strip ideas but all were rejected by the syndicates.
-United Feature Syndicate finally responded positively to one strip called The Doghouse, which featured a side character (the main character's little brother) who had a stuffed tiger.
-United identified these characters as the strongest and encouraged Watterson to develop them as the center of their own strip.
-Ironically, United Feature ultimately rejected the new strip as lacking in marketing potential, although Universal Press Syndicate took it up.
+Bill Watterson conceived and developed Calvin and Hobbes while working in advertising.
+United Feature Syndicate agreed to publish one strip titled The Doghouse, which featured a side character (the main character's little brother) who had a stuffed tiger.
+The syndicate identified these characters as the strongest and encouraged Watterson to develop them as the focus of their own strip.
+United Feature ultimately rejected the new strip as lacking marketing potential, although Universal Press Syndicate took it up.

-Launch and early success (1985–1990)
+Publication and syndication

-The first Calvin and Hobbes strip was published on November 18, 1985 in 35 newspapers.
-The strip quickly became popular.
-Within a year of syndication, the strip was published in roughly 250 newspapers and proved to have international appeal with translation and wide circulation outside the United States.
+The first Calvin and Hobbes strip was published in 35 newspapers on November 18, 1985.
+Within a year of syndication, the strip appeared in approximately 250 newspapers and achieved wide international circulation in translation.